shubhvjain/codegreen-prediction-tool/README.md

 # Architecture

-The figure below describes the overall architecture
+The figure below describes the overall architecture of deployment

 ![Architecture](./docs/arch.png)

-- The Codegreen backend uses a redis server to cache forecast values for faster performance.
-We used this redis as a shared memory between the backend and the prediction tool.
+The Codegreen backend utilizes a Redis server to cache forecast values for improved performance.
+We used this redis as a shared memory between the backend and our prediction tool.

-- We generate a docker container (named `codegreen-prediction-tool`) and add it to the docker network in which Codegreen backend and other services are running.
-However this container does not run all the time.
-Instead, a CRON job starts the container after a specified time interval which automatically triggers the script to run models for all available countries and store them.
-Once finished, the container stops automatically.
+We  create a docker container (named `codegreen-prediction-tool`) and add it to the docker network in where the Codegreen backend and other services operate.
+However this container does not run continuously.
+Instead, a CRON job starts the container after a specified time interval,  automatically triggering the execution of script for running models for all available countries and storing their results.
+Once this task is completed, the container stops automatically.

-- The results of the models (the predictions) are send to the redis cache as well as stored in a local data folder.
-This folder (which also includes logs) can be shared with the host machine
+The results of the models (the predictions) are send to the redis cache and stored in a local data folder.
+This folder ,which also includes logs, is accessible for sharing with the host machine.

 # Installation and setup